Automatic Link Selection in Multi-Channel Multiple Access with Link Failures: Introduction

-Existing work on using learning for scheduling problems in communications include spectrum sharing~\cite{Bande2019,Dutta2022}, network utility maximization with unknown utility functions~\cite{fu2020learningnumnetworkutilitymaximization}, and queue stability~\cite{Huang2024}.
-The existing literature on bandit learning-based methods for scheduling problems focuses on maximizing throughput~\cite{Taheri2020}.
-The work of~\cite{fu2020learningnumnetworkutilitymaximization} considers bandit learning with unknown utilities, and the work of~\cite{Salem2022} considers the online resource allocation problem, where the objective is to maximize the $\alpha$-fairness of the allocations.
-Neither of the above works considers the bandit reward structure, and both works have a different problem structure from ours.
-In addition, the above works do not focus on the adaptiveness of the proposed algorithms.
+Existing work on using learning for scheduling problems in communications includes spectrum sharing~\cite{Bande2019,Dutta2022}, network utility maximization with unknown utility functions under full feedback~\cite{fu2020learningnumnetworkutilitymaximization}, and queue stability~\cite{Huang2024}.
+The literature on bandit learning-based scheduling primarily focuses on maximizing throughput~\cite{Taheri2020}.
+The work of~\cite{fu2020learningnumnetworkutilitymaximization} considers network utility maximization where the utility functions are learned online, and~\cite{Salem2022} studies online resource allocation with the objective of maximizing $\alpha$-fairness.
+Neither of these works considers a bandit reward structure or matching-type constraints, and both differ from our problem formulation.
+The work of~\cite{Ballu2023} studies an online optimization problem on transport polytopes.
+While their framework can be adapted to the Birkhoff polytope to incorporate matching constraints, it does not extend to bandit feedback settings.
+Moreover, none of the above works explicitly addresses the adaptiveness of the proposed algorithms.